-The outputs from the hydraulic analysis for Alternative A showed that the proposed HSR bridge immediately upstream of the existing railroad bridge would not raise the 100-year flood profile of Guadalupe River main channel.

-The outputs from the hydraulic analysis for Alternative B (both viaduct options) showed that pier columns supporting the viaduct near the Guadalupe River crossing would raise the 100-year flood profile inside the Guadalupe River main channel by approximately 0.1 foot or less both inside the main channel of the Guadalupe River and in the overbank floodplain near the existing railroad bridge over Guadalupe River.
+Table 19 shows the modeling results for Alternative A and Table 20 shows the results for Alternative B. The outputs from the hydraulic analysis for Alternative A showed that the proposed HSR bridge immediately upstream of the existing railroad bridge would raise the 100-year flood profile by approximately 0.34 foot immediately upstream of the proposed railroad bridge.
+The outputs from the hydraulic analysis for Alternative B (both viaduct options) showed that pier columns supporting the viaduct near the Guadalupe River crossing would raise the 100-year flood profile inside the Guadalupe River main channel by approximately 0.1 foot or less.
 Project features would be required in Alternatives A and B to lower the 100-year flood profile back to the level of existing condition.